FAQs

 So, FPISBS is the fundamental "map" of all possibilities, while the EDFPM describes the measurable event of choosing one path.

-The Ansatz Worksheet is a practical guide that shows you how to start deriving the Shannon entropy from FPISBS directly to the exponential rate of the EDFPM, while also incorporating Gaussian wave packets and relativistic CSL to resolve what happens after transition into classical.
+The Ansatz Worksheet is a practical guide that shows you how to start deriving the Shannon entropy from FPISBS directly to the exponential rate of the EDFPM, while also incorporating Gaussian wave packets and relativistic CSL to resolve what happens after transition into the classical regime.